sahandsbt/poll/README.md

-# Poll_Project
+# Polling System
-A poll project by Sahand Sabet with python object oriented
+A polling system project by Sahand Sabet with python object oriented.
 Please keep the copy right of project, I really worked hard for this and i trust you <3

 1- Poll project with Admin and Participator users